-Cats evolved the tails they have for three main reasons – for balance, for communication and for the general health of the spine.
-People tinker with the breeding of cats to change or even completely eliminate them to make them look cute but a real, healthy cat will have a tail.
+Cats evolved their tails for three main reasons – balance, communication, and the general health of the spine.
+People tinker with the breeding of cats to change or even completely eliminate them to make their kitties look cute, but a natural, healthy cat will have a tail.
 They are essential to cats.

 Tails are so important to cats that they often do not like their tails touched.
 When petting a cat, it’s always best to avoid the tail and instead pet the head behind the ears and along the spine.
 Leave the tails and paws alone.